cloud-ark/caastle/README.rst

 as most of the traditional PaaS functionality is now available through them.
 One area where they lack currently is managed services integration.
-So the alternative approach that is used today is to develop custom solution that combines CaaS + Infrastructure as code + custom scripting for binding of managed services with containerized applications.
+So the alternative approach that is used today is to develop custom solution that combines CaaS + Infrastructure as code + custom scripting for binding managed services with containerized applications.

 Environment-as-Code approach exemplified by CloudARK simplifies this alternative approach with a *non-hosted command-line* tool that supports declarative specification of an application's cloud environment